What Is the Function of Emulsifiers? Their Role and Importance in Food Production

 What Do Emulsifiers Do?

-• Combine immiscible components like oil and water
+• Combine separated components such as oil and water.

 What ıs the function of emulsifiers?